vlang/vsl/examples/iter_lazy_generation/README.md

 # Example - iter_lazy_generation 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for demonstrating lazy generation using iterators.

 ## Instructions